 In the closing credits, 'thanks' are given to France's national railway, the Societe National Chemin de Fer, known as the "SNCF".
 However the credits have the letters out of sequence, calling it the "SCNF".
 See more »

 We may think ourselves familiar in this day and age with the notion that whores of every description can very easily achieve fame and fortune.
-But towards the end of the 19th century, there what came to be known in France as the "ballet park", a select group of courtesans, who became for a short period, the most celebrated and powerful women in the long history of prostitution.
+But towards the end of the 19th century, there what came to be known in France as the "Belle Epoque", a select group of courtesans, who became for a short period, the most celebrated and powerful women in the long history of prostitution.

 See more »